 THE MIRACULOUS MEDAL

-One day, I went to Church of Saint Francis in Enna.
+One day, I went to St Francis’s Church in Enna.
 The Franciscan friar that was celebrating Mass told us the story of Saint Catherine Laboure.

-“She was born in a well-to-do family in 1806.
+“She was born into a well-to-do family in 1806.
 Since she was a little girl, Saint Vincent De Paul appeared to her in a dream.

 In 1830 Saint Catherine became a novice in the hospice of Daughters of Charity, the religious order founded by Saint Vincent De Paul.